 Technology in action

-Each MAT student receives required textbooks and an iPad as part of the program.
+Each MAT student receives an Educational Resource Scholarship to cover costs of textbooks and iPad as part of the program.
 Candidates will learn how to incorporate advancing technologies into their future classrooms to enhance time-proven best teaching practices.
 Concordia first piloted the use of the iPads in the MAT classes with the January 2012 cohort and its incorporation has earned rave reviews from students and professors alike.